-We are a health promotion charity supported by state and territory health and food safety agencies, local government, and leading professional, industry and community organisations.
+The Council was founded in 1997 as the Food Safety Campaign Group and incorporated in 2001 as the Food Safety Information Council.
+We are a health promotion charity ACN 614 547 241 and a company partially limited by guarantee ABN 58008715647.
+Our members include state and territory health and food safety agencies, local government, and leading professional, industry and community organisations.

 The Council’s major activity is Australian Food Safety Week held annually in the second week of November.

 The Council Chair is Rachelle Williams.
 Previous Chairs have been Professor Michael Eyles, Professor Tom McMeekin, Mr Barry Shay and Mr Bruce Bevan.
 Meet our Executive.

 Council Membership is open to any organisation with an interest in promoting safe food handling practices for consumers.